eliotwhite/dotfiles/readme.md

 6. Run `./~/.dotfiles/install.sh` to start the installation
 7. Install the [recommended powerlevel10k fonts](https://github.com/romkatv/powerlevel10k/blob/master/font.md)
 8. Restart Terminal
-9. Change Terminal profile (Nord) to use p10k fonts
+9. Change Terminal profile (Nord) to use p10k fonts (MesloLGS NF Regular 11)
 10. Go through the powerlevel10k configuration wizard (run `p10k configure` if it doesn't start on its own)
 11. Restore preferences by running `mackup restore`
 12. Restart the computer to finalize the process

-The Mac is now ready to use!
+The Mac is now ready to go!

 ## A Fresh Linux Setup